SIRAHFF/documentation/docs/source/GROMACS/Tutorial-6.rst

   gmx editconf -f 2kyv_DMPC_cg_ion.gro -n 2kyv_DMPC_cg_ion.ndx -o 2kyv_DMPC_cg_monomer.gro

-When prompted, choose “r_1-52”.
+When prompted, choose *r_1-52*.

-Create an index file for the monomer and add a group for the backbone “GO” and “GN” beads.
+Create an index file for the monomer and add a group for the backbone *GO* and *GN* beads.

 .. code-block:: bash